marcov/tech-notes/docs/Linux/Signals.md

 `tgkill()`):

 >
-> Signal  dispositions  are process-wide:
+> **Signals dispositions are process-wide**:
 >
-> - if a signal handler is installed, that same handler will be invoked for all
+> - if a signal handler is installed, the handler is common for for all the
->   the threads in the group.
-Which thread wil run the handler?
-It's the thread
+>   threads in the group.
+>   What thread in the group run the handler?
+It's the thread (TID) that got
+>   the signal.
+The handler execution is scheduled in the thread execution,
+>   either waking the process from suspended state, or just scheduling the
+>   handler along the normal program execution.
+The handler is invoked on the
+>   thread stack (but i can also have a dedicate stack).
+>
->   (PID) that got the signal.
-Different threads cannot have different
+>   For a given signal different threads cannot have different handlers!
->   handlers!

 > - If the disposition of the signal is STOP, CONT, TERMINATE, this action
 >   will affect all the threads of the process.
 >

+Similarly, you cannot send a signal causing a Term dispotion (such as SIGTERM) to just one thread without causing all the threads in the group to exit.
+See the next section for why.

+### Term disposition

+The term disposition causes `do_group_exit()` to be called on the target process, unless the process has registered an handler for the signal.
+I.e., it is equivalent to the process calling the `exig_group()` syscall, without it cleanly terminating from user space point of view.